 Ulta Beauty is an American chain of beauty stores.
 The company’s loyalty program has all the features you would expect from a modern reward system, such as birthday rewards and double & triple point bonuses on certain purchases.
 They also use point expiration and loyalty tiers in a very smart way to increase engagement.

 - Flexibility in rewards: It’s an exciting program, and it’s quite flexible in terms of rewards.
-Ulta actually lets customers spend their points like money, instead of limiting them to specific rewards.
+The Ulta Reward point system is used as an actual currency, letting customers spend their points like money, instead of limiting them to specific rewards.
 And customers are praising them for it.

-- Smart point-expiry: Ulta does have point expiration, which can be frustrating for loyal customers who shop less regularly.
+- Smart point-expiry: The Ulta rewards system does have point expiration, which can be frustrating for loyal customers who shop less regularly.
 However, this is a grand idea for beauty retailers, because putting an expiration date on points motivates shoppers by giving them an extra incentive to spend their points.

 - Sense of urgency: FOMO is never a bad thing when it comes to loyalty programs.
 Just make sure you’re giving customers a reasonable amount of time to use their points.
 Take into consideration how often customers purchase your products on average.

 - Loyalty tiers: Another highlight in Ulta’s program is their straightforward loyalty tiers.
 When customers reach the Platinum tier, they are eligible for a point multiplier.
 In other words, they receive more points for the same level of spend.
 Plus, at this level, point expiration no longer applies.

 - Available in their mobile app: Last but certainly not least, Ulta has made its mobile app part of the fun.
 Members can use the app to check their point balance on the go or use voice search to find the best products, hands free!